 Bringing a partner onboard can provide you with an extra set of hands to meet critical deadlines.
 A partner can offer a second set of eyes, check your work, and may bring a new perspective or fresh ideas.
 With this additional support, you can continue dedicating time to your ongoing projects, and feel comfortable taking on more work.

-2. Managing an Extensive Workload
+2. Help Managing a Big Workload

 Maintaining a steady workload is key if you’re independently employed, so turning down a project can be difficult—even if your schedule is already full.
 Rather than saying no, outsource some of your work to an independent contractor in your field.
 A helping hand can alleviate pressure so you don’t fall behind on your work, or risk delaying client deliverables.